 "To ensure that the savings of eliminating this gas tax are mandatorily required to be passed on to the consumer.
 And I think that that's something that we could make very clear," Sturtevant said.

-He says a more effective way to provide relief is rebate checks for Virginians in lower-income brackets who feel the price increases the most.
+McNab said a more effective way to provide relief is rebate checks.

-The special session Republicans are referring to is set for mid-April, when lawmakers will return to Richmond to finish work on legislation from the past session and the state budget.
+Lawmakers are set to return to Richmond in April to finish work on legislation passed in the last session and to finish work on the state budget.

 This story was initially reported by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.
 To learn more about how we use AI in our newsroom, click here.